rogerlindberg/alex/README.md

 ## Regular expressions

-In the definitions of reqular expressions the **^** character must be the first character in the expression.
+In the definitions of regular expressions the **^** character must be the first character in the expression.